thisisadityapatel/dot-com/_data/blog/log_parsing_infrastructure.md

 <br>

-I built distributed systems for log parsing in one of my past internships, and heres my documentation and take into designing such systems at scale.
+I built distributed systems for log parsing in one of my past internships, here's my understanding and take into designing such systems at scale.
 Modern CI/CD pipelines generate massive volume of unstructured log data containing absolute critical insights about deployment failures and performance bottlenecks, requiring real-time processing infrastructure to extract actionable data insights from these streams.
 This data can then be used to then generate DevOps Insights ([DevOps DORA](https://www.atlassian.com/devops/frameworks/dora-metrics), [DevOps SPACE](https://linearb.io/blog/space-framework) frameworks), clean datasets for machine learning models, or for blunt government regulatory needs.

 <br>